aws-samples/hyperledger-on-kubernetes/eks/README.md

 name is prefixed with your EKS cluster name, e.g. `eks-fabric-default-Node`.
 Clicking on each instance will show you the security group and the public DNS, which you'll need when you SSH into the instance.

-Before we can SSH into the Kubernetes worker nodes, we need to update the security group to allow SSH ingress.

-You can do this from the console following the instructions here: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/authorizing-access-to-an-instance.html#add-rule-authorize-access
+It should no longer be necessary to manually update the security group to allow SSH - this should have been done for you by eksctl, by passing the `--ssh-access` flag.
+However, if you are unable to SSH due to the security group not allowing SSH access, you can update it following the instructions here: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/authorizing-access-to-an-instance.html#add-rule-authorize-access

 If you'll SSH from your Mac, you can update the security group to allow SSH from your IP only.
 If you'll SSH from Cloud9, the quickest way is to allow SSH to all. (if someone has a more secure idea, please let me know).